Logic and Computation through the Lens of Semirings: Preliminaries

-To characterize circuit classes logically later on, we need to extend this logic by additional ``built-int'' $K$-relations that are not part of the $K$-interpretation.
+To characterize circuit classes logically later on, we need to extend this logic by additional ``built-in'' $K$-relations that are not part of the $K$-interpretation.
 To that end we will slightly extend the syntax of $\FO(O)$ to $\FO(O, F)$ for particular function families $F$.
 We essentially want to allow additional $K$-relations that may depend on the size of $A$, but not on $A$ itself.
 We therefore treat ordered sets of the same cardinality as isomorphic to the first $\lvert A \rvert$ natural numbers and thus define the aforementioned function families accordingly.
-The set $\arb$ is the set of all function families of the aforementioned kind.
+The set $\arb$ is the set of all function families of the aforementioned kind (cf., e.g., \cite{HeribertBuch} for the analogous definition of built-in relations in the standard Tarski semantics).

 \begin{definition} Let $K$ be a semiring.
 Then